CocoaDebug/CocoaDebug/README.md

 # DebugMan

-Debugger tool for iOS, support both Swift and Objective-C language.
+Debugger tool for iOS, support both `Swift` and `Objective-C` language.

 ## Introduction

-The author stole the idea from [Dotzu](https://github.com/remirobert/Dotzu) [JxbDebugTool](https://github.com/JxbSir/JxbDebugTool) [SWHttpTrafficRecorder](https://github.com/Amindv1/SWHttpTrafficRecorder) [Sandboxer](https://github.com/meilbn/Sandboxer-Objc) so that people can make crappy clones.

 `DebugMan` has the following features: